Nobita006/weather_monitoring_app/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Initialize a Virtual Environment (Optional)
+3. Initialize a Virtual Environment
     ```
     python3 -m venv env
     source env/bin/activate  # For Linux/Mac